kderme/gsoc/blog/rqlite.md

 ## The client

 As a first step I had to write a Haskell client for rqlite since it is actually written in Go language.
-I soon realised that the protocol rqlite uses is not well documented, so writing a client would not be very easy.
+I soon realized that the protocol rqlite uses is not well documented, so writing a client would not be very easy.
 My first implementation had many bugs and the tests crashed very often.
 Fixing all these bugs that property-based testing discovered lead to a pretty robust client, which is now published on [hackage](http://hackage.haskell.org/package/hs-rqlite).